7Robot/Freescale/code/readme.txt

 //------------------------------------------------------------------------
-//  Readme.txta
+//  Readme.txt
 //------------------------------------------------------------------------
-This project stationery is designed to get you up and running quickly with CodeWarrior on your MPC5604B_M27V target.
+This project stationery is designed to get you up and running quickly with CodeWarrior on your MPC5604B_M07N target.

 The wizard has created the following CodeWarrior target(s):